Inklingo

 nounA1general

-Use 'palo' for a physical, long, rigid object like a stick, staff, or post.
+Use 'palo' for a long, rigid object like a stick or a staff, often found in nature or used for simple support.

 A smooth, brown wooden stick resting horizontally on a patch of green grass.